Jsunseri/koesgroup-wiki/Home.md

 This repository contains the collected wisdom of the research group.
 Hopefully the total amount of wisdom (including uncollected) is much larger.

+* Look at your data
+* Think about your data
+* More pictures

 ## General logistics
 * There is a weekly group meeting where one person presents a paper and a subset of people share recent results
 * There are weekly one-on-one meetings